Giraffe-Conservation-Foundation/GCF_streamlit_dashboards/README.md

 # Streamlit_dashboards

-Suite of Streamlit (Python) dashboards to access EarthRanger summary data for team support
+A suite of Streamlit (Python) dashboards for the Giraffe Conservation Foundation tam to access EarthRanger raw and summary data.
+Author: Courtney Marneweck (2025)